Universality of the Anderson transition with the quasiperiodic kicked rotor: Finite-time scaling

 \section{Finite-time scaling}

 In the case of the kicked rotor, the initial classical chaotic diffusion is stopped only after a certain characteristic time, the localization time $\tau_\ell$ which turns out to be roughly proportional to the localization ``length'' (characterizing the exponential localization in momentum space) \cite{Shepelyansky:PRL86}: $\tau_\ell \propto \ell$.
 In 3D, the localization time scales as $ \tau_\ell \sim \ell^3$.
 Thus for very large localization length, $\tau_\ell$ may exceed the largest time accessible (the maximum duration of a cold-atoms experiment is typically $150$ kicks \cite{AP:Anderson:PRL08} whereas numerical investigations can go up to $10^6$ kicks).
-Consequently, it is vain to investigate the Anderson transition only from static properties of the quasiperiodic kicked rotor, such as the divergence of the localization length at criticality, which could be obtained only for $t \gg \tau_\ell$.
+Consequently, it is vain to investigate the Anderson transition only from static properties of the quasiperiodic kicked rotor, such as the divergence of the localization length at criticality, which could be obtained only for $t \gg \tau_\ell$. {Note however that some useful information can be extracted from the statistical properties of the energy levels (the Floquet quasi-energies in our specific case of a kicked system), which display marked changes at the transitions~\cite{garcia-garcia:APP112,Carpena,Lemarie}.}

 Actually, these finite-time effects are similar to finite-size effects for the study of classical or quantum phase transitions.
 We can generalize the usual scaling laws to cover our time-dependent problem.
 The single parameter scaling theory, successfully used for the standard (static) 3D Anderson model \cite{Abrahams:PRL79,MacKinnon:Kramer:PRL81,Pichard:Sarma:JPC81}, can be applied to analyze the dynamics (see \cite{AP:Anderson:PRL08}) and especially to determine the critical properties of the Anderson transition, i.e. the critical exponents.